-Effect of Spacing on Growth Performance, Microclimate and Soil Health of Micro Forests under Punjab conditions
+Effect of Spacing on Growth Performance, Microclimate, and Soil Health of Micro Forests under Punjab Conditions

 Abstract

-The present work was carried out in the Punjab Agricultural University, Ludhiana during 2022-23 to evaluate the impact of spacing on growth performance, biomass accumulation, microclimate modulation, and soil health of micro forests under Punjab conditions.
+The present work was carried out in the Punjab Agricultural University, Ludhiana, during 2022-23 to evaluate the impact of spacing on growth performance, biomass accumulation, microclimate modulation, and soil health of micro-forests under Punjab conditions.
 A factorial randomized block design was used, involving 15 native plant species planted at two different spacings (1 m × 1 m and 1.5 m × 1.5 m).
-The results showed that Melia azedarach exhibited superior growth across all parameters, including plant height (518.52 cm), basal diameter (48.93 mm), crown spread (275.11 cm) and total biomass (66.19 t ha-1) followed by Albizia lebbeck.
-The micro forest established with 1 m × 1 m spacing significantly improved soil health and microclimate better in comparison to 1.5 m × 1.5 m spacing.
+The results showed that Melia azedarach exhibited superior growth across all parameters, including plant height (518.52 cm), basal diameter (48.93 mm), crown spread (275.11 cm), and total biomass (66.19 t ha-1), followed by Albizia lebbeck.
+The micro forest established with 1 m × 1 m spacing significantly improved soil health and microclimate better than 1.5 m × 1.5 m spacing.
 This configuration also resulted in higher biomass accumulation (47.70 t ha-1).
 In contrast, the 1.5 m × 1.5 m spacing promoted greater basal diameter (45.75 mm) and crown spread (155.19 cm) but resulted in lower biomass accumulation (28.44 t ha-1).
 Based on the findings, the study recommends the planting of native fast-growing species such as Melia azedarach, Albizia lebbeck, Dalbergia sissoo, Vitex negundo, and Morus alba at closer spacing to enhance urban ecological restoration, improve soil health, and mitigate the adverse effects of urbanization.
-Conversely, the inclusion of slow-growing species such as Madhuca longifolia and Aegle marmelos is discouraged under such dense planting conditions.
+Conversely, the inclusion of slow-growing species such as Madhuca longifolia and Aegle marmalos is discouraged under such dense planting conditions.

-Key words: Fast growing species, closer spacing, biomass accumulation, micro climate, Melia azedarach
+Key words: Fast-growing species, closer spacing, biomass accumulation, microclimate, Melia azedarach

 Introduction

-Forests are the vast ecosystems that support diverse floral and faunal species.
+Forests are vast ecosystems that support diverse floral and faunal species.
 Historically, humans have relied on forests for usage of resources in a sustainable manner.
 However, over time, commercial exploitation has led to large-scale deforestation.
 Since 1990, approximately 420 million hectares of forests have been lost globally at an annual deforestation rate of 10 million hectares.
 Currently, the world has about 4.06 billion hectares of forest cover (Anonymous, 2020).
 In context to Indian scenario, the total recorded green cover in the country is 24.62 per cent of the total land area and Punjab being a predominantly agricultural state has a forest cover of just 3.67 percent, which is not sufficient enough to maintain ecological balance in the state (Anonymous, 2021).
 The concept of “Native forests by native trees” is one such method which will resolve this issue in a short span of time without impairing the core concept of ecology in contrast to conventional afforestation techniques (Miyawaki and Golley, 1993).
 This concept was suggested by a Japanese Botanist “Professor Akira Miyawaki (Miyawaki, 1975), which involves dense planting of local species in order to create a healthy competition between trees for sunlight, leading to their faster development.
-It is said that with the help of this method a forest which is thirty times denser than a monoculture plantation can be created within a short span of time as it ensures ten times faster rate of growth (Poddar, 2021).
-Thus, a forest can be established in approximately 25 to 30 years, compared to that of natural process which will take around 200 years (Kurian, 2020).
+It is said that with the help of this method, a forest which is thirty times denser than a monoculture plantation can be created within a short span of time as it ensures ten times faster rate of growth (Poddar, 2021).
+Thus, a forest can be established in approximately 25 to 30 years, compared to that of natural process, which will take around 200 years (Kurian, 2020).